syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ### Candle Chart

-A Candle chart displays stock information using the High, Low, Open and Close values.
+A Candle chart displays stock information using the **High, Low, Open and Close values**.
 The Hi and Lo values are represented by the wick of a candle.
 The candle represents open and close values.

 The following image shows a CandleChart displaying a single series.